 After years as a solo eco-preneur, working under the business name of Environmentality, Inc., Brandi rebranded in 2008 as EcoNetworking and expanded her office to include an assistant and interns to both take on more projects and help shape the next generation of green leaders.

 Her latest project is called EcoCampaigns and together with other leaders are taking on the transformation of one issue of sustainability at a time.
-Their first subject area is food waste and she led the campaign to have the Austin City Council declare 2013 the Year of Food Waste Prevention and Recovery in Austin, Texas.
-In January she fielded numerous media interviews, produced, emceed and presented a campaign kick-off event and stakeholder meeting, and collaborated on a EPA grant to start funding the initiative.
+The first subject area is food waste and she led the campaign to have the Austin City Council declare 2013 the Year of Food Waste Prevention and Recovery in Austin, Texas.
+For the last year Brandi has fielded numerous media interviews, produced, served as emcee for the campaign kick-off event and stakeholder meeting, and collaborated on a successful EPA grant application fund the initiative.
+You can see her TEDxYouth@Austin talk called Trashing Food on YouTube.